"So you want to take a China tour.

 the result of this effort.

 Free morning to relax or explore on your own.
-We board the new high-speed train for Xi'an following
+We check out the hotel at

 fertile farmland dotted with villages, providing the visitor an